Majlanky/couch-slacker/README.md

 [CouchDB](https://couchdb.apache.org/) which is awesome and light document database.
 We felt in love with it because of easy clustering, nice API and good documentation.
 [Spring Data](https://spring.io/projects/spring-data) is an awesome tool how to make development faster.
 So we decided to join them.

+#### Why to use Couch Slacker?
+Differently from other projects, Couch Slacker not only Spring Data like library.
+It is true [Spring Data](https://spring.io/projects/spring-data) implementation [CouchDB](https://couchdb.apache.org/) which makes Couch Slacker very powerful.
+You can start you project with Spring on
+[CouchDB](https://couchdb.apache.org/) with Couch Slacker and switch to MongoDB or other database engine by simple change of dependency (and probably some little changes in entity/POJO classes). *No massive refactorings needed.* The other reason is that developer does not need to know Couch Slacker well.
+Knowledge of [Spring Data](https://spring.io/projects/spring-data) is enough.

 Simply said Couch Slacker let you relax on the [CouchDB](https://couchdb.apache.org/) as [Spring Data](https://spring.io/projects/spring-data) works for you.